CargoSense/vex/README.md

 (eg, packaged with the data to check passed to `Vex.valid?/1`) see "Configuring Validations" below.

+Note all validations can be skipped based on `:if` and `:unless` conditions given as options.
+See "Validation Conditions" further below for more information.

 ### Presence

 Ensure a value is present: